extendedmind/extendedmind/frontend/cordova/README.md

 5. Select Application Extension -> Share Extension.
 6. Set "extmd-share" as the product name, "Extended Mind Technologies Oy" as the organization name, and change language to Swift.
 7. Change deployment target in the extmd-share target match extmd app.
+8. Resurrect Bridging-Header.h file and under extmd-share -> Build Settings (select show All) -> Swift Compiler Code Generation -> Objective C Bridging Header select "$(PROJECT_DIR)/extmd-share/Bridging-Header.h".
-8. Resurrect SharePreprocessor.js and add is as new source to the project.
+9. Resurrect SharePreprocessor.js and add is as new source to the project.
-9. Resurrect images.xcassets and add it to the share extension.
+10. Resurrect images.xcassets and add it to the share extension.
-10. Select the Capabilities tab and turn on App Groups for both extmd-share and extmd.
+11. Select the Capabilities tab and turn on App Groups for both extmd-share and extmd.
-11. Replace content in ShareViewController.swift with code from version control.
+12. Replace content in ShareViewController.swift with code from version control.
-12. Replace content in info.plist with code from version control.
+13. Replace content in info.plist with code from version control.